Cedric-M/terraform-aws-infrastructure/README.md

 ### Shutdown procedure

-In order to shut down the infrastructure we made, (also, not to use too much resource of your AWS Free Tier), you can run the following command once you're done:
+In order to shut down the infrastructure we made, (also, not to use too much resource of you are using AWS Free Tier), you can run the following command once you are done:

 ```
 terraform destroy --auto-approve      #Destroy Terraform-managed infrastructure